C&A Logo

 C&A Emblem

-The evolution of the C&A logo was a continuous modification of the form, but not the content.
-Therefore, all elements in it remained the same.
+The evolution of the C&A logo was a continuous modification of the form but not the content.
+Therefore, all its elements remained the same.
 The only exception is the last period when the identity lost its usual paraphernalia: an oval, a curly frame, and a ring.
-So the icon gradually lost graphics and became verbal.
-But, despite the changes, he still adhered to a strict style.
+So, the icon gradually lost graphics and became verbal.
+But, despite the changes, it still adhered to a strict style.

 C&A Symbol

-For the emblem, the developers used a typeface similar to the Centennial Black font from designer Adrian Frutiger.
-The corporate palette is built on a combination of blue and red in several shades.
-But besides them, there were other colors: white, gray, graphite, black, purple.
+The developers used a typeface similar to the Centennial Black font from designer Adrian Frutiger for the emblem.
+The corporate palette is built on several shades of blue and red.
+But besides them were other colors: white, gray, graphite, black, and purple.